OHIO-ECT/ECT-Lab-Introduction/tasks/ITL-Lab-Report.md

 - For terminal window data (ping, traceroute, netstat etc.) data should be formatted with a fixed width font like courier to preserve the columns and displayed as shown on screen.
 <br>

-- Absolutly **NO SCREEN SHOTS!** (with your phone camera or screen shot tool) There are exteremly rare cases when a screen shot (usually for a web interface) will be required.
+- Absolutely **NO SCREEN SHOTS!** (with your phone camera or screen shot tool) There are extremely rare cases when a screen shot (usually for a web interface) will be required.
 This will be noted in the assignment instructions.
 <br>

 - Number your answers with the same numbers as the Lab Report Questions.